 Define conditional formatting for fields.

 Define QC states, and set QC states on study dataset data.

-Module Loading Load file-based modules directly through the user interface without server restart.
+Module Loading Load file-based modules on a production server directly through the user interface without restart.

-Module Editing Edit module-based resources including SQL queries and R reports using the server user interface.
+Module Editing Edit module-based resources including SQL queries and R reports using the server user interface on a development server.